Gender specification in audio sequences

 Architect provides gender specification for supported languages in audio playback of prompt content.
 When a number must be played back in a specific gender context, Architect contains parameters that allow the flow author to specify how TTS plays the content back to the caller at runtime.
 Valid gender categories are:

 - Feminine: Indicates a feminine gender value

 Configure these settings for data values when you create an audio sequence.
-In the Edit Audio Sequence dialog box, when you select a data element for which grammatical gender applies, the dialog box changes to include an additional drop-down list.
+In the Edit Audio Sequence dialog box, when you select a data element for which grammatical gender applies, the dialog box changes to include a gender selection list.
 The following table describes situations that apply to gender classification settings:

-In an expression, a flow author can specify gender or case as appropriate for a language using enum values from the built-in Language variables, such as Language.Gender or Language.Case.
-Function overloads that support language context can be found in Expression Help.
+In an expression, a flow author can specify gender or case as appropriate for a language using Enum values from the built-in Language variables, such as Language.Gender or Language.Case.
+Function overloads that support language context can be found in Architect Expression Help.

 In the audio sequence editor, if language context settings that apply to a particular piece of data playback are available, they appear as an option in the Edit Audio Sequence dialog box.
 For an example, click to expand the following section:

-In this example, when configuring the Data element for the Spanish (es-US) value, the gender drop-down list appears.
+In this example, when configuring the Data element for the French Canada (fr-ca) value, the gender list appears.

-If you select the Main Sequence which, in this case is English (en-US), the gender drop-down list for the same Data element value appears, but because gender settings are not required for this language, Architect ignores any configured settings.
+If you select the Main Sequence, which in this case is English (en-US), the gender list for the same Data element value appears, but because gender settings are not required for this language, Architect ignores any configured settings.

-Finally, if you select to enable an alternate sequence for a language that does not require gender classifications (other than the Main Sequence), this drop-down list will not appear.
+Finally, if you select to enable an alternate sequence for a language that does not require gender classifications (other than the Main Sequence), this option does not appear.